 Your Cat at Someone Else’s House

 Confine the cat to a “safe room” preferably away from loud unfamiliar noises and other animals.
-Some cats will need to stay confined to one room for the duration of the visit, depending on how outgoing (or shy) your cat is and how comfortable she is with strangers, other animals, and new environments.
+Some cats will need to stay confined to one room for the duration of the visit, depending on how outgoing (or shy) your cat is and how comfortable they are with strangers, other animals, and new environments.
 Security is key so make sure there is no chance for your cat to escape through open windows, cat doors or other doors left open.
-If she does escape she will be lost and far from home.
+If they do escape they will be lost and far from home.

 Traveling with Your Cat